Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Possible Flasher Identification

-According to the data presented in Figure \ref{fig:longterm}, several spikes have emerged during the long-term monitoring, especially in Figure \ref{fig:longstabilitymoniternnvtnnvt} (Two NNVT PMTs, NNVT+NNVT) and Figure \ref{fig:longstabilitymoniternnvthpk} (One NNVT and one HPK PMTs, NNVT+HPK).
-These facilitate comparative analyses under various configurations.
-Notable spikes were observed in both 3-inch and 20-inch PMTs during the long-term tests.
-The anomalies reflected in the plots could be attributed to either baseline influences or malfunctions originating from the PMTs themselves, or potentially caused by flashers.
+With the setup shown in Figure \ref{fig:setupsystem}, several notable DCR spikes can be identified in both 3-inch and 20-inch PMTs during the long-term monitoring as shown in Figure \ref{fig:longstabilitymoniternnvtnnvt} (Two NNVT PMTs, NNVT+NNVT) and Figure \ref{fig:longstabilitymoniternnvthpk} (One NNVT and one HPK PMTs, NNVT+HPK).
+In both cases, the instances of all four PMTs simultaneously experiencing DCR spikes within a monitoring duration of less than 300 hours are rare.

-The count rate is a crucial parameter for distinguishing the cause of sudden jumps.
-If the jumps originate from the PMTs or electronic sources, only the count rates for PMT random coincidences would significantly increase, without impacting other PMTs.
-Conversely, under sufficiently high emission intensity, all PMTs respond simultaneously, leading to concurrent increases in count rates across the board.
-The graph employs various colors to delineate distinct accidental coincidence conditions.

-Importantly, a sudden surge in the PMT count rate can occur due to jumps from flashes, exemplified by the representation of four PMTs coinciding in green.
-In both configurations, instances of all four PMTs simultaneously experiencing dark count jumps within a monitoring duration of less than 300 hours are rare.
 An analysis of the monitoring results yields a random coincidence rate of 0.4$\times$10$^{-5}$\,Hz for NNVT/NNVT and 3.6 $\times$10$^{-5}$\,Hz for NNVT/HPK, whereas the measured coincidence rates exceed 0.5\,Hz.
 This disparity primarily arises from the characteristics of the 20-inch PMT itself.